Singleton Edible Garden Trail

 Below are photos & descriptions of each garden (addresses & details will be sent to ticketholders in the week before the Trail).

-Some of these gardens were in our 2022 and 2023 spring Trails, although they will look different this autumn, and there are 5 new ones!
+Some of these gardens were in our 2022 and 2023 spring Trails, although they will look different this autumn, and there are 6 new ones!

-Singleton Community Garden (open 10am to 1pm-ish)
+1. Singleton Community Garden / info & activity hub / plant sales and Red Cross refreshments (open 10am to 1pm-ish)

 Our wonderful Singleton Community Garden on Bathurst St (near Harriet St) will be the hub for the Trail.